 When I look around I see many people that are disconnected and estranged from their bodies.
 Whether they are on a spiritual path that pushes the body aside for the promise of enlightenment or whether they are so in their heads that they lost connection.
 Either way, they miss out on important sensations and emotions that their body sends them about the now moment and all the magic that is in there for the taken.
 It takes conscious living in the body to consciously being in the now moment.

-I notice the problems that occur when we don’t re-member our physical home.
-Many physical injuries happen when people are not tuning in with the voices of their bodies that inform them that something is enough or not pleasant.
-Many inhibiting movement habits arise when we are not listening to our body way.
-The result tension, strain, tiredness, lack of energy.
-In the long run, this compromises our vitality and sense of wellbeing.
-What starts physical, immediately touches upon our feeling and emotional state.
-It influences how we think and communicate with ourselves and how we receive and direct life-energy through our energy-system.
-Sensing, feeling, thinking, and moving is in every way interwoven and operates interrelated.
+In my practice Move into Joy, I see the consequences of forgetting our physical home.
+Many injuries happen when people are not tuning in with the voice of their body that informs them that something is enough or not feeling pleasant.
+Many inhibiting movement habits arise when we are not listening to our body’s way.
+The result is tension, strain, tiredness, lack of energy.
+In the long run, this compromises our whole vitality and sense of wellbeing.
+What starts physically, immediately touches upon our feeling and emotional state.
+It influences how we think and communicate with ourselves and how we receive and direct life energy through our energy system.
+Sensing, feeling, thinking, and moving are in every way interwoven and operates interrelated.

-I see how their minds react to this process by creating a feeling of safety and comfort, imprisoning the playfulness, curiosity, creativity, and yearning for growth of their wild souls, bodies, and nervous system.
-Then something shocking happens like getting laid off, a relationship that ends… and suddenly the world is on fire.
-Their comfort zone is no longer that safe place but a wild furious river of unknowingness and anxiety.
-Yet many people never practiced stepping in that river while it was relatively calm, curiously tasting the water with a toe, a foot, a first-time experiential swim.
-Connecting to their emotions and sensations, their inner universe of creative resources.
+I see many people respond to this disconnection with their body, sensation, and feeling by making a fortress of their minds.
+A zone that has to maintain a sense of security and comfort and that imprisons the playfulness, curiosity, creativity, and desire for growth of their wild soul, body, and nervous system.
+Then something shocking happens such as a layoff, a relationship that ends… and suddenly the world is on fire.
+Their comfort zone is no longer that safe place but a wild raging river of unknowing and fear.
+Yet many people have never practiced stepping into that river when it was relatively calm, curiously tasting the water with a toe, a foot, experiencing swimming for the first time.
+By connecting with their emotions and sensations, their inner universe of wisdom, and creative resource.

-Every time when we step into unknown space with ourselves, be it a first-time activity or an unfamiliar place, we connect with that expanded awareness and access the wisdom pearls.
-We allow ourselves to playfully re-explore how it is that we fall and stand up, how it is that we creep and crawl.
-We prep ourselves for the challenges that life will bring through experiences that invite us to step in with a child’s mind spirit, wonder, and curiosity for learning.
-Like the pubs of the lioness practice hunting through play; chasing everything that moves as well as each other.
-One day they are skilled enough to stay alive.
-With every time we learn through experience and play, we learn more about ourselves, our habits, patterns, talents, and gifts while expanding our resources of creativity and resilience, and nourish our nervous system.
+Whenever we step into an unfamiliar space with ourselves, whether it is a first activity or an unfamiliar place, we expand our awareness and enlarge our neural network.
+We access the intuitive, instinctive wisdom of our childhood minds when we allow ourselves to playfully rediscover how it is that we fall and get up, how it is that we crawl and creep.
+We prepare ourselves for the challenges that life will bring us through experiences that invite us to enter with the spirit of a child, with the awe, wonder, and curiosity to learn.
+Just as the lionesses practice hunting by playing; hunting everything that moves and also each other.
+One day they will be skilled enough to stay alive.
+With each time we learn through experience and play in the unknown, we learn more about ourselves, our habits, patterns, talents, and gifts as we expand our sources of creativity and resilience, and nourish and expand our neural network.

 In the blog ‘What does a nervous system and a plant have in common‘ you can read more about how you can take care and nourish your nervous system so that it can help you thrive and grow in return.